ganeti/ganeti/doc/design-2.1.rst

 As for 2.0 we divide the 2.1 design into three areas:

-- core changes, which affect the master daemon/job queue/locking
+- core changes, which affect the master daemon/job queue/locking or all/most
+  logical units
 - logical unit/feature changes
 - external interface changes (eg. command line, os api, hooks, ...)